intelsmartedgeons/docs/experience-kits/provisioning/provisioning.md

 <a id="default-configuration"></a>
 #### Configuration

-The Intel® Smart Edge Open default provisioning process is designed not to require any special configuration steps.
+The Intel® Smart Edge default provisioning process is designed not to require any special configuration steps.
 The provisioning scripts should work without any configuration options specified.
 In some environments, it may, however, be necessary to customize some of them.
 For this purpose, the operator can set some of the most common parameters using the command line interface.
 For details, see the [Command Line Arguments](#command-line-arguments) section.